ZStack-Robot/terraform-provider-zstack/docs/data-sources/backupstorages.md

 ### Optional

+- `filter` (Map of String) Key-value pairs to filter image Storages.
+For example, to filter by status, use `Status = "Connected"`.
 - `name` (String) Exact name for searching backup storage.
 - `name_pattern` (String) Pattern for fuzzy name search, similar to MySQL LIKE.
 Use % for multiple characters and _ for exactly one character.